alangordon258/SelfDrivingCar-Term1-Proj2/writeup_template.md

 * The number of unique classes/labels in the data set is 43

-## 2. An exploratory visualization of the dataset.
+## 2. An exploratory visualization of the dataset

 Here is an exploratory visualization of the data set.
 The following bar chart is a histogram of the training data set showing how many images there are of each type.